Basic iterative reconstruction#

 from tomobar.supp.suppTools import normaliser

-data_norm = normaliser(dataRaw, flats, darks, log=True, method='mean', axis=1)
+data_norm = normaliser(dataRaw, flats, darks, log=True, method="mean", axis=1)

 Instantiate the iterative reconstructor

-from tomobar.methodsIR import RecToolsIR
+from tomobar.methodsIR_CuPy import RecToolsIRCuPy

 detectorVert, angles_number, detectorHoriz = np.shape(data_norm)

-Rectools = RecToolsIR(
+Rectools = RecToolsIRCuPy(

 DetectorsDimH=detectorHoriz, # Horizontal detector dimension